-Our fourth Lady Elizabeth vintage is released to the open market in time for Christmas 2021.
+This is our fourth Lady Elizabeth vintage released to the open market.
 The year started with a lovely warm March and April and we then had a decent summer and the quality of the fruit was fantastic.
 Harvest was wet (as it ever is!) but the carefully selected hand-harvested fruit was safely away at the beginning of October.

 Our distinctive pale salmon colour sits alongside precisely defined fruit.
 This wine will benefit from extended cork aging, but nonetheless is also delicious right now and displays our trademark soft mousse and gentle acidity.

 2017 is so chiselled!
 Love it.
 Built to age with inspiring finesse and deliciously defined fruit, it’s the full gamut of citrus to peach with red fruit scintillation.
 A great iteration of the vineyard and one to hold on to if you have the patience.
 This is a very serious wine, England at the apex.